Access to Commercial Goods and Services: Improve access to goods and services via walking, biking and transit.

 - Designate additional areas for commercial uses in parts of the city where demand for retail goods and services exceeds the supply, and that are well-served by public transportation.

-- Allow property owners to request further expansion of commercial areas where such expansion would improve access to goods and services via walking, biking, and transit.
+- Allow property owners to request expansion of commercial areas where such expansion would improve access to goods and services via walking, biking, and transit.

 - Require commercial retail to be incorporated into new buildings in select areas of the city with the highest residential densities, highest pedestrian traffic, and most frequent transit service.

-- Allow for increased housing density supply within and adjacent to Commercial areas.
+- Allow for increased housing supply within and adjacent to Commercial areas.

 - Allow a full range of uses in Commercial areas intended to provide goods and services to surrounding communities.